 3. Drop-Shipped or Print-on-Demand Ecommerce

-You design the product, outsource everything else.
+Design the product, outsource everything else.
 Printful, Printify, Shopify, Amazon FBA.
-You never touch inventory.
+Never touch inventory.
 Etsy is full of six- and seven-figure operations run by one person.

 2026 fit: medium-high.
 Market is more saturated than it was in 2020, but AI helps with product research, ad copy, and design iteration.